Mhp23/react-native-full-responsive/USAGE.md

 _Default_: `recursive`

-To specify the parsing styles method, in this case, the recursive method is faster than linear, unless for deep and large structure objects, where the linear algorithm may yield better results, considering both time and space complexity.
+To specify the parsing styles method, in this case, the recursive method is generally faster than the linear method (although the algorithm is not strictly linear, it has the potential for linear time complexity and is called linear).
+However, for deep and large structured objects, the linear algorithm may be more appropriate.

 <h3>width</h3>